Salzburg (state): Location

 Salzburg State covers an area of 7,156 km2.
 It stretches along its main river — the Salzach – which rises in the Central Eastern Alps in the south to the Alpine foothills in the north.
-It is located in the north-west of Austria, close to the border with the German state of Bavaria; to the northeast lies the state Upper Austria; to the east the state Styria; to the south the states Carinthia and Tyrol.
-With 561,714 inhabitants, it is one of the country's smaller federal states in terms of population.
+It is located in the north-west of Austria, close to the border with the German state of Bavaria; to the northeast lies the state Upper Austria; Styria to the east, to the south the Austrian states of Carinthia and Tyrol.
+With 561,714 inhabitants, it is one of Austria' smaller states in terms of population.

 Running through the south are the main ranges of the Alpine divide (incl. the Hohe Tauern mountains) with numerous three-thousanders.
 The Dachstein massif and the Berchtesgaden Alps ranges of the Northern Limestone Alps border Salzburg State to the east and north.

 Regions

 The state is traditionally subdivided in five major regions (Gaue), congruent with its political districts (Bezirke, see administrative divisions).